What Is The Working Time Directive

 Did I drive a tachograph-equipped HGV (over 3.5 tonnes) on public roads as part of my job?

--
+- If yes,

-If yes, you are operating under EU / assimilated Driver Hours rules.
+you are operating under EU / assimilated Driver Hours rules.

 This applies to most Class 1 and Class 2, whether employed, agency, day work, tramping, or nights.

-When this applies, the road-transport Working Time rules are used. -
+When this applies, the road-transport Working Time rules are used.

-If no, and you are only:
+- If no, and you are only:

-driving under GB domestic drivers’ hours, or
+driving under GB domestic drivers’ hours.

 How Driver Hours and Working Time Fit Together